-Even the phenomena common to reš and the gutturals emphasize their differences after further scrutiny.
-Both the gutturals and reš display some restrictions about co-occurring with certain consonants in roots, but these restrictions are pretty different: reš cannot co-occur with coronal sonorants.
-In contrast, the gutturals do not co-occur with each other.
-For several guttural consonants, there is an increased chance to occur next to reš.
-At first sight, it could be argued that reš, similarly to the gutturals, lowers non-low vowels in its proximity.
-Although there are indeed some cases of lowering in the proximity of reš, the percentages for reš and the gutturals show an essential difference between them - reš lowers adjacent vowels only between 0.8% and 1.6% of the times, in contrast to the 8% to 38% of the gutturals.
-Furthermore, while reš's lowering is sporadic, the gutturals' is systematic and tends to happen in specific phonological environments.
-In addition, the phonological changes that the lowered vowels go through are different between reš and the gutturals - a total lowering of /i/→[a] is common among the gutturals, spanning between 75% to 17% of all cases.
-In contrast, it is rare for reš, occurring only 3% of the time.
+Even the phenomena common both to resh and the gutturals actually emphasize the difference between them, after further scrutiny.
+Both the gutturals and resh display some restrictions about co-occurring with certain consonants in roots, but these restrictions are quite different: resh cannot co-occur with coronal sonorants, while the gutturals do not co-occur with each other (see 3.3 and 5.1.1).
+Actually, for several guttural consonants, there is an increased chance to occur next to resh.
+At first sight, it could be argued that resh, similarly to the gutturals, lowers non-low vowels in its proximity.
+Although it is true that there are some cases of lowering in proximity of resh, the percentages for resh and the gutturals show an important difference between them - resh lowers adjacent vowels only between 0.8% and 1.6% of the times, in contrast to the 8% to 38% of the gutturals (3.2 and 5.1.1).
+Furthermore, while resh's lowering is sporadic, the guttural's is systematic, and tends to happen in specific phonological environments.
+In addition, the phonological changes that the lowered vowels go through are different between resh and the gutturals - a total